 We help faith-based investors translate their ESG priorities into tailored investment portfolios.
 Read more about how we serve faith-based clients.

-Many of our clients have asked us to exclude fossil fuel companies from their portfolios.
-We understand the priorities of those who have signed the Divest-Invest Pledge and have two decades of experience managing portfolios without exposure to coal, natural gas, and oil.
+Many of our clients ask us to exclude fossil fuel companies from their portfolios.
+We understand the priorities of those who have signed the Divest-Invest Pledge and have over two decades of experience managing portfolios without exposure to coal, natural gas, and oil.

 Mission-Aligned Investment Policy Statement (IPS) Development